JoJpeg/uncsii-generator-v2/README.md

 - [ ] Add batch processing of multiple images
 - [ ] Write a .unc2 importer
 - [ ] add some basic image editing to change contrasts, hue and saturation and add noise
+- [ ] export the result as a png for casual use